EdAlberto/challenge-data-2025/README.md

 - insert_data_backup.py : Where the API is invoqued and executes the processes to load the data in the three tables (taking into account logging) from three csv files and generate the backups in .AVRO format.
 - restore_tables.py : Where the restore backups API is created in specific for employees table.
 - upload_backup.py : Where the restore backup API is invoqued and load backup data in the employees table.
+- endpoint_queries.py : Where the endpoints for the two queries are created.
+- get_queries_results: Where the queries endpoints are invoqued and the results are shown.